thzandvl/microhack-sap-data/README.md

 6. [Integrate ML and PowerBI](IntegrateMLPowerBI.md)
 7. [Cleanup the Microhack Environment](CleanEnvironment.md)

+## Setup
->Note: The steps above assume you've setup a S/4HANA system based upon a `SAP CAL S/4HANA Fully Activated Appliance 1909 or 2020 image`.
+The steps above assume you've setup a S/4HANA system based upon a `SAP CAL S/4HANA Fully Activated Appliance 1909 or 2020 image`.
 Also a Cosmos DB were the corresponding payment data is uploaded is assumed to be available.
 If you want to setup your own SAP CAL image and Cosmos DB, follow the steps here [MicroHack Setup](setup/SAPCALSetup.md).